 Nutrient support for a Healthy Liver and Gallbladder

-As with all nutritional support, it’s not a one-fits-all approach.
+As with all nutritional support, it’s not a one-size-fits-all approach.
 Schedule a consultation to determine your personal protocol unique to your biochemistry.

-Zinc, B6 and magnesium.
-The liver needs magnesium and B vitamins, particularly B6 to detoxify estrogens
+- Zinc, vitamin B6 and magnesium.
+The liver needs magnesium and B vitamins, particularly vitamin B6 to detoxify estrogen

-Consider digestive enzymes, HCL, bile support or pancreatic enzymes to support digestion
+Consider digestive enzymes, hydrochloric acid (HCL), bile support or pancreatic enzymes to support digestion

-Probiotics at the end of your meal, after coffee or before bedtime (do not take probiotics at the same time as HCL)
+Probiotics at the end of your meal or before bedtime (do not take probiotics at the same time as HCL)

-Essential fatty acids (Omega-3s).
-According to Jonathan Wright, M.D., if you have gallstones, 11gm/day of fish oil lowers cholesterol saturation of bile by 25%!
+).
+“If you have gallstones, 11gm/day of fish oil lowers cholesterol saturation of bile by 25%!” –Jonathan Wright, M.D.,

 - Support your liver, reduce inflammation and oxidative stress: consider vitamin D, vitamin A, vitamin K, vitamin E, vitamin C, N-acetyl cysteine (NAC), alpha lipoic acid (R-ALA), folate and B vitamins, magnesium, zinc, selenium, calcium d glucarate, DIM, curcumin, resveratrol and EGCG (the major polyphenol of green tea)